lebelolerato/CMPG-323-Overview---34687602/README.md

 	In this project we are automating the process of logging in, registering into a web page and also inputing data.
 The we test each data input from the excel 	    file if its valid or not as we input it.

+	# What is Robotic Process Automation (RPA)
+	  Robotic process automation (RPA) is a software technology that makes it easy to build, deploy, and manage software robots that emulate humans actions                   interacting with digital systems and software.
+Just like people, software robots can do things like understand what’s on a screen, complete the right                   keystrokes, navigate systems, identify and extract data, and perform a wide range of defined actions.
+But software robots can do it faster and more                     consistently than people, without the need to get up and stretch or take a coffee break.

 	## This is what is happening in my Automation project:
 	So firstly I am using the UiPath community app and instead of using the modern design experience, I used the classic design experience.